 The most important qualities of a great mobile website are readability and navigation.
 Consider factors including font size, amount of text and the number of items in your navigation menu.
 Users don’t want to endlessly scroll or zoom in and out to find what they’re looking for.
 Furthermore, you want them to find the most valuable information in as few taps of the screen as possible.

 According to Adobe, 61% of visits to retail sites now stem from mobile devices, while 70% of purchases are predicted to be made on mobile over desktop by the end of the year.
-Consider features like ‘tap-to-call’ or ‘add to bag’ buttons can have a significant impact on your conversion rate.
+Consider features like ‘tap-to-call’ or ‘add to bag’ buttons that can have a significant impact on your conversion rate.
 The more visible and clear your call to action is, the more likely the user is to complete it.

 Lastly, while quality photos and videos are important for any website, being aware of their size and load time are increasingly important for mobile performance.